Boundedness of the number of nodal domains for eigenfunctions of generic Kaluza-Klein $3$-folds: Introduction

-\end{itemize} When discussing generic Kaluza-Klein metrics, $J$ and $J_L$ are fixed, while data $(g, h, \nabla)$ may vary.
-In fact, we mainly consider the case where $h$ is also fixed and only $(g, \nabla)$ vary.
-The unitary frame bundle for the Hermitian metric $h$ is defined by The connection $\nabla$ induces a connection $1$-form $\alpha$ on $P_h$ and a splitting $T P_h = H(P_h) \oplus V(P_h)$ into horizontal and vertical spaces; see Section \ref{GEOMSECT} for background.
+\end{itemize} In this article, we fix $J$, $L$ and $J_L$ and only vary the data $(g, h, \nabla)$.
+The unitary frame bundle for the Hermitian metric $h$ is defined by The connection $\nabla$ induces a connection $1$-form on $P_h$ and a splitting $T P_h = H(P_h) \oplus V(P_h)$ into horizontal and vertical spaces; see Section \ref{GEOMSECT} for background.